-It is proposed in lieu of a full perimeter road, that full perimeter access is provided by a perimeter fire trail with three access points to the site (2 to the west and 1 to the east via the existing electrical easement) with the central non-perimeter road providing a separate access to the site via Windella Road to the west and a secondary emergency access / egress to the east.
+It is proposed in lieu of a full perimeter road, that full perimeter access is provided by a perimeter fire trail with three access points to the site (2 to the west and 1 to the east via the existing electrical easement) with the central non-perimeter road providing a separate access to the site via Wyndella Road to the west.
 The separate access / egress provides through access for emergency services whilst residents have separate access / egress to the site.